TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ContentElements/CustomBackendPreview.rst

 Configure Custom Backend Preview for Content Element
 ====================================================

+To allow editors a smoother experience, all custom content elements and plugins should be configured with a corresponding backend preview that shows an approximation of the element's appearance in the TYPO3 page module.
+The following sections describe how to achieve that.

 .. note::

    With TYPO3 10.3, the backend rendering process of content elements has been replaced by the new Fluid based `PreviewRenderer` if